 - Larger furniture pieces

-If you’re looking to invest in a horizontal band saw for your workshop, either personal or professional, the clear choice is the Jet HVBS-7MW Horizontal/Vertical Band Saw.
-With the ability to interchange between the two types, this machine will offer you more flexibility in your projects.
+If you’re looking to invest in a horizontal band saw for your personal or professional workshop, the clear choice is the Jet HVBS-7MW Horizontal/Vertical Band Saw.
+With the ability to interchange the two types, this machine will offer you more flexibility in your projects.

-At around $1,500 it shows fantastic value for money and is made from quality materials that will last for years to come.
+Around $$$$, it shows the fantastic value for money and is made from quality materials that will last for years.